 - Socks must be knee length

-- Shoes should be stable ankle style with
+- Shoes should be indoor court shoes with a rounded outsole heel.

 - Pants should be flexible

-A good glove can make a huge difference.
-You will not wash these!
+A good glove will make a huge difference.
 Every glove should fit tight at the beginning because overtime they will loosen slightly.
 Still, watch out that they aren't too tight.
 Fingers should bend easily.

-These are required for competition.
-It is highly recommended you get one, both for women and men.
+Underarm protectors are required for competition.
+It is highly recommended you get one even if not competing for added practice comfort.

-Weapons can be broken down into two major parts 1) the handle and 2) the blade.
-Handles come in different shapes and you may be comfortable with a specific type.
-Blades come in different stiffness values and quality can very greatly.
+Weapons can be broken down into two major parts 1) the grip and 2) the blade.
+Grips come in different shapes and you may be comfortable with a specific type.
+Blades come in different stiffness values and quality can vary greatly.